Port Pirie Junction railway station

 Port Pirie Junction railway station was located in the city of Port Pirie in South Australia.

 History

-Port Pirie Junction station opened on 23 July 1937 when the Commonwealth Railways standard gauge Trans-Australian Railway was extended south from Port Augusta, and the South Australian Railways line broad gauge north from Redhill to a new break of gauge station in the Port Pirie suburb of Solomontown.
+Port Pirie Junction station opened on 23 July 1937 when the Commonwealth Railways standard gauge Trans-Australian Railway was extended south from Port Augusta, and the South Australian Railways broad gauge line north from Redhill to a new break of gauge station in the Port Pirie suburb of Solomontown.

-On 12 November 1967, it was replaced by Port Pirie (Mary Elie Street) station and later demolished.
+On 12 November 1967, it was replaced by Port Pirie (Mary Elie Street) station and was later demolished.